 Our Youth Reference Group are involved to:

-- develop leadership and communication skills
+- develop youth leadership, critical thinking, problem solving, conflict resolution and communication skills

-- contribute suggestions of change and ideas
+- contribute suggestions and ideas of change

 - provide feedback on our research projects that are partially or well developed